szilard/teach-data-science-msc-analytics-ceu/final_exam/homework_data_analysis_project.md

 Bonus: Try the algorithms on the raw data without the cleaning.
 Are the results the same or worse?

 Document all the steps in details.
-Use R-markdown if possible with html output.
+Use R-markdown with html output.
-Submit Rmd and html file containing all your work.
-The code must contain the URL of the dataset (the hyperlink).
-Do not submit the dataset itself.
+Submit Rmd and html file containing all your work by uploading them to a github repository and sending the link.
+The code/documentation must contain the original URL of the public dataset.